The Similarity Between Pastors and StarsNovember 13, 2019

 - Smaller stars burn less brilliantly, but because they experience less pressure at their core than massive stars, the smaller stars usually burn longer.

-- As is true with human beings, the behavior of young stars and older stars is very different by Younger stars are known to rotate rapidly and have high levels of “surface activity.”
+- As is true with human beings, the behavior of young stars and older stars is very different by nature.
+Younger stars are known to rotate rapidly and have high levels of “surface activity.”
 As stars mature and grow older, they slow down and their surface activity begins to diminish.

 - Although older stars rotate more slowly and have less surface activity, it is in their mature years that they produce the strongest and most stable light.

-- Like human beings, no two stars are Out of all the stars in the universe, each one is unique in its physical characteristics and size.
+- Like human beings, no two stars are the same.
+Out of all the stars in the universe, each one is unique in its physical characteristics and size.
 Furthermore, each star gives off its own unique level of luminosity and hue based on surface temperatures.
 A star can be a diversity of colors — red, yellow, white, and blue — depending on a variety of factors.

 - Although stars may cross the orbits of other stars, each star has a specific, predetermined orbit, from which it veers very little, even over a time span of thousands of years.
 This explains why the signs in the heavens haven’t changed over the course of history.